-Whether you’re building a new home or replacing an existing model, consider these factors before wasting your cash on a sub-par disposer:
+Whether you’re building a new home or replacing an existing model, consider these factors before disposing your cash for a sub-par garbage disposer:

 - Plumbing system compatibility.
 See if your plumbing and sewer hookups are compatible with a disposer and if so, what kind.
 Also, some municipalities have banned dispensers.
-Make sure your city and your neighborhood/apartment complex allow disposer use.
+Make sure your city and your neighborhood allow disposer use.

-- The power of the disposer.
+- The power of the garbage disposal.
 Disposers range from one-fourth horsepower motors to one horsepower motors.
-The amount of horsepower has the largest impact on cost of the disposer.
+The amount of horsepower has the largest impact on cost.
 Think about the size of your household and how much waste you’ll be disposing before investing in a high-horsepower model.

 - Disposer materials.
-Garbage disposers with stainless steel components help prevent corrosion.
+Disposers with stainless steel components help prevent corrosion.
 If you’re building a new home or want to delay future repairs, consider investing in one of these longer-lasting disposers.

 The Care and Feeding of Your Garbage Disposal.